I'm Too Sexy

-"I'm Too Sexy" is a song by English pop band Right Said Fred, released in July 1991 by Tug Records as their debut single from their first album, Up (1992).
-The song was written by band members and brothers Fred Fairbrass and Richard Fairbrass with Rob Manzoli, and produced by TommyD, peaking at number two on the UK Singles Chart.
-Outside the United Kingdom, it topped the charts in seven countries, including Australia, Canada, Ireland, and the United States.
-James Lebon directed the music video for the song, featuring various clips of models walking on the catwalk.
-In 2023, Billboard magazine ranked "I'm Too Sexy" among the 500 best pop songs of all time.
+"I'm Too Sexy" is a novelty song by English pop band Right Said Fred, released in July 1991 by Tug Records as their debut single from their first album, Up (1992).
+The song was written by band members and brothers Fred Fairbrass and Richard Fairbrass with Rob Manzoli, and produced by TommyD.
+It peaked at number two on the UK Singles Chart while topping the charts in seven other countries, including the United States, Australia, Canada and Ireland.
+James Lebon directed the music video for the song, featuring various clips of models walking on a catwalk.

 Composition and recording

 The idea for the song came about when the Fairbrass brothers were running a gym in London where, according to Richard, there was "lots of narcissism and posing".
 One day, he took his shirt off and started singing "I'm too sexy for my shirt" in front of a mirror as a joke.
 The band originally recorded it as an indie rock song.

 It was rejected by multiple record companies before they played it to radio plugger Guy Holmes.
 He was initially unimpressed after playing it on his car stereo, but his passengers latched on to the song's "I'm a model, you know what I mean" hook, and Holmes asked the band if they could rework it as a dance track.

 DJ TommyD, an acquaintance of Richard Fairbrass, programmed electronics around the original vocal, whilst guitarist Rob Manzoli added a riff borrowed from the Jimi Hendrix song "Third Stone from the Sun".